 Nope, I’m sorry but I’m not feeling the Fiesta either, yes Elfyn Evans and Teemu Suninen both walked away from Sweden with a decent amount of fastest stage times, but Evans retired from this event last year after only 6 stages.
 He missed out a huge amount of the event and I think this will hurt him this year.

 As for Suninen, well although he did finish last year, he was way down in 12th.
-So I don’t think this will be an event where he will feature in the battles’ at the front like he did on the more suited snow and ice of Sweden.
+So I don’t think this will be an event where he will feature in the battles’ at the front as he did on the more suited snow and ice of Sweden.

 So final thoughts and predictions ahead of the heat and dust of Mexico for the first gravel event of the year.

-I think Ogier will be determined to get a good result on the podium, possibly with a another win to add to his win here in 2018 and 2nd places in both 2017 & 2016.
+I think Ogier will be determined to get a good result on the podium, possibly with another win to add to his win here in 2018 and 2nd places in both 2017 & 2016.
 I think Hyundai will leave Mexico leading the manufacturers overtaking Toyota and will have strong finishes from all three of their drivers.

 Words By Andy C – Xlerate